'Life's about challenges' - Kiwi rowing great wins cycling bronze

-Gold Coast, Australia, April 10, 2018 (AFP) - - A New Zealand athlete who won two Olympic gold medals in a glittering rowing career grabbed Commonwealth Games bronze in cycling on Tuesday, less than two years after switching sports.
+Gold Coast (Australia) (AFP) - A New Zealand athlete who won two Olympic gold medals in a glittering rowing career grabbed Commonwealth Games bronze in cycling on Tuesday, less than two years after switching sports.

 Hamish Bond, who formed one of the great rowing partnerships with Eric Murray, was just over two seconds off the silver medal in the time trial -- but was still kicking himself for not going faster.